 - Mental Health Links by Dr. Bob, www.dr-bob.org, has an exhaustive library of links.
 Lots of useful clinical information, especially on psychopharmacology.
 Lots of links to specific disorders.

-- www.ismho.org/webpsych/ is a non-profit organization that promotes the understanding, use and development of online communication, information and technology for the international mental health community.
-This page provides an a list of mental health site links.
+- http://ismho.org/ is The International Society for Mental Health Online, a non-profit organization that promotes the understanding, use and development of online communication, information and technology for the international mental health community.
+This page provides a list of mental health site links.